 Indicator extraction supports the following modes:

-- For incident creation, the playbook you defined to run by default will not run until the indicators have been extracted.
+- For incident creation, by default, the playbook you defined to run, does not run until the indicators have been extracted.

 - For an on field change, extraction occurs before the next playbook tasks run.
 Use this option when you need to have the most robust information available per indicator.

 - Out of band: Indicators are extracted in parallel (asynchronously) to other actions.
-The extracted data will be available within the incident, however, it is not available for immediate use in task inputs or outputs since the information is not available in real time.For incident creation, out of band is used in rare cases where you do not need the indicators extracted for the proceeding flow of the playbook.
+The extracted data is available within the incident, but it is not available for immediate use in task inputs, or outputs, since the information is not available in real time.For incident creation, out of band is used in rare cases where you do not need the indicators extracted for the playbook flow.
 You still want to extract them and save them in the system as indicators, so that they can be reviewed at a later stage for manual review.
 System performance may be better as the playbook flow does not stop to extract, but if the incident contains indicators that are needed or expected in the proceeding playbook execution flow, inline should be used, as it will not execute the playbook before all indicators are extracted from the incident.When using Out of band, the extracted indicators do not appear in the context.
 If you want the extracted indicators to appear select Inline.